Gamble715/Gamble715.github.io/_posts/2015-01-15-checkerboard.md

 ---

 *To keep my coding chops fresh I go to [Codewars](http://www.codewars.com/) and run through some exercises.
-I will post the more interesting ones here and go step by step over how I initially tried to tackle the problem, and what ended up to be the best solution.*
+I will post the more interesting ones here and go step by step over how I initially tried to tackle the problem, and what ended up being the best solution.*

 ## The Problem